 Security is their top priority.
 Personal Capital’s encryption is rated A+ by the world-renowned Qualys SSL Labs, a stronger rating than most major banks or brokerages.
-No employees have access to customer data
+They offer two factor authentication.
+No employees have access to customer data.

 Yes, the basic personal finance, money and investment management tools are free.
 This includes a retirement planner, budgeting and investment tracking tools.
 The financial manager, Personal Capital Advisors charges a fee.